Beaten with Old Hickory

 I went into a bar and asked the manager how to get to Brentwood.

 “Old Hickory goes all the way around the city.
-You’re on the opposite end of town.
-You’ve got to back 30-40 minutes!”
+You’re on the opposite end of town.”

-Old Hickory is this little two lane country road that winds around the city.
+It turns out that Old Hickory is this little two lane country road that winds around the city.
 But, that is too simplistic a description.
-It seems to me that Old Hickory was laid out during the Civil War to confuse the ‘logical’ Yankees and thus slow down their progress.
+It seems to me that Old Hickory must have been laid out during the Civil War to confuse the ‘logical’ Yankees and thus slow down their progress.

-When you drive on Old Hickory, you eventually learn that whenever another road joins Old Hickory, the road that continues straight forward is a different street.
-Old Hickory is the name on the sign that makes the 90 degree turn or the slight veer that you DON’T take so that you can ‘stay’ on Old Hickory and find your friends house and pick up your daughter!
+I say that because when you drive on Old Hickory, you eventually learn that whenever another road joins Old Hickory, the road that continues straight forward is a different street.
+Old Hickory is the name on the sign that makes the 90 degree turn or the slight veer that you DON’T take so that you can ‘stay’ on Old Hickory and find your friend’s house and pick up your daughter!

 And if you do happen to make the right turn to stay on Old Hickory, because your friend’s wife told you to take Old Hickory until it ‘dead ends, you later realize that you should have continued straight on the road with a different name!